HIPAA Compliance for Dental Practices: Complete 2026 Guide

 1. Unencrypted Digital X-Rays and Imaging Data

 Digital radiography has transformed dentistry, but many practices treat X-ray files as ordinary computer files rather than PHI.
 Panoramic images, periapical radiographs, CBCT scans, and intraoral photos are all PHI that must be encrypted and protected.
-Practices that email unencrypted X-rays to specialists, store imaging data on unencrypted workstations, or keep backup copies on unencrypted USB drives are in violation of the 2026 encryption mandate.
+Practices that email unencrypted X-rays to specialists, store imaging data on unencrypted workstations, or keep backup copies on unencrypted USB drives would fall short of the proposed 2026 encryption mandate.

 2. Missing Business Associate Agreements